 Travel blogger Sara from Picturesque World, shares her experience of visiting the hilltop town of Sapa, Vietnam and the fascinating culture, arts and crafts she discovered there.

 As Sapa comes into view, the mountains and rice terraces dominate the scene.
 It’s stunning!
-But, as I discovered, there’s so much more to this sleepy town then memorable scenery.
-The colourful textiles, local culture, arts and crafts of Sapa in Vietnam are equally memorable.
-Add them all together and you have an unforgettable experience.
+But, as I discovered, there’s so much more to this town then memorable scenery and tourist souvenirs.
+The colourful local textiles, culture, arts and crafts of Sapa in Vietnam are as wonderful as the scenery is beautiful.